desmosinc/desquill/README.md

-# MathQuill
+# DesQuill

-MathQuill is a web formula editor designed to make typing math easy and beautiful.
+Welcome to DesQuill!
+This is Desmos's internal fork of [MathQuill](http://mathquill.com/), a web formula editor designed to make typing math easy and beautiful.

-This is Desmos's internal fork, made source-available in [accordance with the MPL](#open-source-license).
-Development is not performed on this repository, and we are not accepting pull requests or issues on this repository.
-For suggestions regarding MathQuill in Desmos, email <feedback@desmos.com>.
+Our goal with this fork was to make a compatible drop-in replacement for MathQuill that would be easier for us to maintain and expand.
+This fork has been extensively tested for consistency with MathQuill's APIs and LaTeX rendering, but it may diverge over time.

+Although this is intended for internal use, and we aren't accepting external Pull Requests or Issues on this repository, we welcome your feedback at <feedback@desmos.com>.
+Everything in this repository is available under the [MPL 2.0 License](#open-source-license), and we hope that our changes might be useful in your projects as well.

 ## Getting Started

-MathQuill has a simple interface.
-This brief example creates a MathQuill element and renders, then reads a given input:
+DesQuill inherits the simple interface of MathQuill.
+This brief example creates an editable MathField and renders, then reads, a given input:

 ```javascript
 import * as MQ from './mq-public-api';